joshpasqualetto/sparkle-aws-demo/README.md

 ## Credentials / Config

+You need to create the following manually:
+* The keypair 'demoapp' must exist in AWS, if you care about SSH'ing into it or the tests running

 You need to set the following environment variables with the respective keys for AWS, if you want to use another cloud, look at .sfn in this repo:
 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY
 * AWS_REGION # This needs to be us-east-1, otherwise you need to change the az's in sparkleformation/demoapp.rb

-You need to create the following manually:
-* The keypair 'demoapp' must exist in AWS, if you care about SSH'ing into it.
+* DEMOAPP_KEY_PATH # Needs to be the path to the demoapp private key

 ## Destroy
 * `sfn destroy demoapp`
 * OR
 * `kitchen destroy demoapp`

+## Tests

+### ServerSpec
+The provided sparkleformation template is infused with some ServerSpec magic to run ServerSpec tests against created resources, This happens automatically on creation or update of a resource.
+But you can execute them manually with this command:

+`bundle exec sfn serverspec demoapp -f demoapp`

+### Developmental tests (Rubocop, Foodcritic, Test kitchen)
+The provided tests useful during development are rubocop, food critic and test kitchen.
+If you would like to use test kitchen please see [Using this code (Locally)](#Using-this-code-(Locally)) rubocop provides ruby lint checking and foodcritic applies best practice tests against the single cookbook we have.

+`rubocop` will run rubocops in the repo
+`foodcritic` will run your foodcritic tests
+`rake test` will run rubocop, foodcritic AND serverspec tests, however you need to ensure demoapp stack is up and running for it to pass.

 ## Security
 * Does not use SSL